If you have ideas for CS to consider, a question for the FAQ, or anonymous feedback, you can use the CS Feedback Form.

 This page contains links to a number of resources that can be helpful for CS students interested in developing a new product or starting a company.
 You can also ask to your faculty advisor for other suggestions.

 Non-Harvard CS courses, MIT courses, and study abroad courses, do not count towards a secondary in computer science.
-See here fore more details.
+See our page on CS Secondaries for more details.